Revealing Limitation in the Standard Cosmological Model: A Redshift-Dependent Hubble Constant from Fast Radio Bursts: Decomposing dispersion measure of FRBs

 The observed DM of a FRB is attributed to contributions from four distinct astrophysical regions along the line of sight: the MW interstellar medium ($\mathrm{DM}_\mathrm{MW}$), Galactic halo ($\mathrm{DM}_\mathrm{Halo}$), IGM ($\mathrm{DM}_\mathrm{IGM}$), and host galaxy ($\mathrm{DM}_\mathrm{Host}$).
 For a source located at redshift $z_\mathrm{s}$, the cumulative observed DM can be expressed as

-Among these four components, the Galactic contribution $\mathrm{DM}_\mathrm{MW}$ is the most robustly constrained owing to well-characterized models of the Galactic free electron density \cite{2002astro.ph..7156C,2017ApJ...835...29Y}.
-Accordingly, we define the residual DM as $\mathrm{DM}' = \mathrm{DM} - \mathrm{DM}_\mathrm{MW}$, which we compute for each of the 114 localized FRBs.
-These values are plotted as a function of $z_\mathrm{s}$ in Fig.~\ref{Fig: DM_z_ML} with the complete dataset is provided in Appendix~\ref{Appendix1}.
-For the estimation of $\mathrm{DM}_\mathrm{MW}$, we adopt the NE2001 electron density model \cite{2002astro.ph..7156C}, which provides direction-dependent values.
-The associated uncertainties in $\mathrm{DM}'$ are computed using the error propagation relation $\sigma^2 = \sigma_{\mathrm{obs}}^2 + \sigma_{\mathrm{MW}}^2$, where $\sigma_\mathrm{obs}$ represents the measurement uncertainty in the observed DM and $\sigma_\mathrm{MW}$ accounts for the modeling uncertainty in $\mathrm{DM_\mathrm{MW}}$, which we adopt $\sigma_\mathrm{MW}=30\rm\,pc\,cm^{-3}$ following \cite{2005AJ....129.1993M}.
-Owing to the high-precision localization of the sources, the uncertainties in $z_\mathrm{s}$ are negligible in the present analysis.
+Among these four components, the Galactic contribution $\mathrm{DM}_\mathrm{MW}$ is the most robustly constrained owing to well-characterized models of the Galactic free electron density \citep{2002astro.ph..7156C,2017ApJ...835...29Y}.
+Accordingly, we define the residual DM as $\mathrm{DM}' = \mathrm{DM} - \mathrm{DM}_\mathrm{MW}$, which we compute for each of the localized FRBs.
+These values are plotted as a function of $z_\mathrm{s}$ in Fig.~\ref{Fig: DM_z_ML}, with the complete dataset provided in Appendix~\ref{Appendix1}.
+The other two factors $\mathrm{DM}_\mathrm{IGM}$ and $\mathrm{DM}_\mathrm{Host}$ are largely unknown, especially $\mathrm{DM}_\mathrm{Host}$ as the host galaxy morphology and the location of the FRB within it vary widely.
+Thus, $\mathrm{DM}_\mathrm{Host}$ can differ significantly from event to event, introducing substantial scatter into $\mathrm{DM}'$.
+As a result, we deal with the average values in these quantities subsequently.